How to Build a Basement

 Please note.
 I don't go underneath anything already there.

-These images take you to two large menus
+These images take you to menus with all you want to know.

 how to build a basement